Weird Road Trip Stops Your Kids Will Talk About Later

-Not every road trip stop needs to be epic, but it should be better than a rest area with limited food options and nowhere for the kids to move around.
+Not every road trip stop needs to be life-changing, but it should be better than another gas station snack run…

 Sometimes bigger really is better… especially when it gets your kids to leap out of the car without arguing.